Dean of Students

 - Quillsoft has an Extended Access Request form for a trial to use for remote work or online learning.
 Once you fill out the form, they'll email you with your trial information within 24 hrs.
 “WordQ takes you beyond a basic spelling and grammar check, and can be used virtually anywhere you type on a computer, online or offline, helping users realize their full potential and gain confidence in their communication and self-expression.”
 You can request an extended free trial by visiting their website (https://www.quillsoft.ca/covid-19)

-- Exam formats for in-class courses will be handled differently given that we’ve changed to an online format for this semester.
-However, students with Accommodations are still entitled to their accommodations.
+- In an online format, students with Accommodations are still entitled to their accommodations.

 - Please remember that students are expected to speak with their faculty at least 1-week ahead of an exam.
 Emails and phone calls to your instructor can be an excellent way to communicate with faculty during this time.
 If you have any physical or health conditions which restrict your ability to email or call faculty, please contact my office so we can assist.